 Design thinking in FinTech

-The design thinking is also an inevitable part for launching FinTech products that could surface unmet needs of the people for whom you are creating
+The design thinking is also an inevitable part of launching FinTech products that could surface the unmet needs of the people for whom you are creating

 What benefits it could bring for your FinTech product :

 1. It reduces the risk associated with launching new ideas.